 Olives can be harvested in a variety of ways, both manually and mechanically.
 Choose the best system for your plantation based on the properties of your specific olive type.
 Even so, here are helpful tips for harvesting olives.

 1. Check on Your Garden Frequently

 Once your olives begin to ripen, you will notice, so it’s essential to keep checking your garden regularly.
 You can miss products if you don’t check your garden and let products rot in your garden.
-By doing this ensures that you reap the benefits of your labor.
+Doing this ensures that you reap the benefits of your labor.

 Also, remember that picking your olives once they are ripe stimulates the plants to produce more in most circumstances.

 It is easy for olives to get bruised; make sure you are gentle when harvesting them.

 If a friend or a child offers to help you, remind them to be gentle with the produce.
 It is critical to take them up carefully and deposit them in the basket or bucket.

 If you injure the skin of the product, it may decay, reducing the lifespan of the olive once collected.

 During harvest, I prefer using large buckets.
 If you don’t have any, consider using a washing basin or clothes basin as well.
 It will create a room for your olives to breathe.
 Harvesting into plastic bags should be avoided because they can cause olives to overheat and ferment.

 When you’re harvesting your olives, it’s always good to check on the health of your plants.